Andalusia: Climate

 In general, as one goes from west to east, away from the Atlantic, there is less precipitation.
 "Wet Andalusia" includes most of the highest points in the region, above all the Sierra de Grazalema but also the Serranía de Ronda in western Málaga.
 The valley of the Guadalquivir has moderate rainfall.
 The Tabernas Desert in Almería has less than 300 mm annually.
 Much of "dry Andalusia" has more than 300 sunny days a year.

 The average temperature in Andalusia throughout the year is around 16.6 °C. Averages in the cities range from 15.1 °C in Baeza to 19.6 °C in Seville.
-However, a small region on the Mediterranean coast of Almeria and Granada provinces have average annual temperature over 20 C. Much of the Guadalquivir valley and the Mediterranean coast has an average of about 18 °C. The coldest month is January when Granada at the foot of the Sierra Nevada experiences an average temperature of 6.4 °C. The hottest are July and August, with an average temperature of 28.5 °C for Andalusia as a whole.
+However, a small region on the Mediterranean coast of Almería and Granada provinces have average annual temperature over 20 C. Much of the Guadalquivir valley and the Mediterranean coast has an average of about 18 °C. The coldest month is January when Granada at the foot of the Sierra Nevada experiences an average temperature of 6.4 °C. The hottest are July and August, with an average temperature of 28.5 °C for Andalusia as a whole.
 Córdoba is the hottest provincial capital, followed by Seville.

 The Guadalquivir valley has experienced some of the highest temperatures recorded in Europe, with a maximum of 47.6 °C recorded at La Rambla, Córdoba (14 August 2021).
 The mountains of Granada and Jaén have the coldest temperatures in southern Iberia, but do not reach continental extremes (and, indeed are surpassed by some mountains in northern Spain).
 In the cold snap of January 2005, Santiago de la Espada (Jaén) experienced a temperature of -21 °C and the ski resort at Sierra Nevada National Park—the southernmost ski resort in Europe—dropped to -18 °C. Sierra Nevada Natural Park has Iberia's lowest average annual temperature, (3.9 °C at Pradollano) and its peaks remain snowy practically year-round.